Paul Butler (professor)

 Paul Delano Butler (born January 15, 1961) is an American lawyer, former prosecutor, and current law professor of Georgetown University Law Center.
 He is a leading criminal law scholar, particularly in the area of race and jury nullification.

 Early life and education

-Paul Butler was born in Chicago, Illinois, where he attended St. Ignatius College Preparatory School.
+Butler was born in Chicago, Illinois, where he attended St. Ignatius College Preparatory School.
 He received his B.A. degree cum laude from Yale University and his J.D. degree from Harvard Law School.

 Legal career

 Butler clerked for the Honorable Mary Johnson Lowe of the U.S. District Court for the Southern District of New York.
 He then joined the law firm of Williams & Connolly in Washington, D.C., where he specialized in white collar criminal defense and civil litigation.

 Following his time in private practice, Butler served as a federal prosecutor with the U.S. Department of Justice, where his specialty was public corruption.
 While at the Department of Justice, Butler also served as a special assistant U.S. attorney, prosecuting drug and gun cases.